What is prior authorization?

 - Some surgical procedures, including organ, bone marrow, or stem cell transplants

-- Funding for Individual Options Waiver services above the individual’s funding range
+- Funding for Individual Options Waiver services that is more than the person’s funding range

-If you do not know whether a service or equipment requires prior authorization, you or your medical provider should contact Ohio Medicaid.
+If you do not know whether a service or equipment requires prior authorization, you or your medical provider should contact the Ohio Department of Medicaid or your managed care plan.
 Managed care plans often require prior authorization for additional services or equipment, such as home health services.
-Your member handbook or your managed care organization can tell you which services or equipment require prior authorization.
+Your member handbook or your managed care plan can tell you which services or equipment require prior authorization.

-If you need services or equipment that require prior authorization, then your medical provider of that service or equipment will submit a request for prior authorization to the Medicaid agency.
-You should work with your provider to ensure that they have all of the information they need for the prior authorization request.
+If you need services or equipment that require prior authorization, the doctor or medical provider who wants you to have that service or equipment will send in the request.
+You should work with your provider to make sure they have all of the information they need to make the prior authorization request.

 Is the prior authorization process the same for requests for additional Individual Options Waiver funding?

 No, the process is different.
 An individual’s yearly funding range for Individual Options (IO) Waiver services is determined by the Ohio Developmental Disabilities Profile (ODDP).
 For some people, the ODDP funding range is not high enough.
-Requests for additional funding must be made to the county board of developmental disabilities.
-The county board will prepare the prior authorization request, and submit it to the Ohio Department of Developmental Disabilities (DODD) with a statement that either they support or do not support the prior authorization request.
-DODD will review the request and recommend to the Ohio Department of Job and Family Services (ODJFS) whether to approve or deny the request.
-ODJFS will make a final decision and notify the individual.
+Requests for more funding must be made to the county board of developmental disabilities.
+The county board will prepare the prior authorization request and send it to the Ohio Department of Developmental Disabilities (DODD).
+DODD will look over the request, decide whether to approve or deny it, and then notify you.

-If the prior authorization request is denied, then you will receive a notice in the mail.
-The notice will tell you that the request has been denied, the reason for the denial, and how you can appeal if you disagree.
+If the prior authorization request is denied, you will receive a notice.
+The notice will tell you that the request has been denied, the reason it was denied, and how you can appeal if you disagree.
+The appeal process you should use depends on whether the decision was made by a managed care plan or a different agency.
+Your denial notice will explain how to appeal and the timeline for asking for an appeal.
+See DRO’s FAQs on Medicaid Appeals for more information.